Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 The addition of zucchini and oatmeal to these individual serving meatloaves make them a nutritional and tasty meal.
 Take a couple to work for lunch.
-This is a guide about loaded mini meatloaves.
+This is a page about loaded mini meatloaves.

 These cute individual "cupcake" meatloaves are fun to eat, with their mashed potato frosting and catsup cherry.
-This is a guide about meatloaf "cupcakes".
+This is a page about meatloaf "cupcakes".